AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 # Version History #

 ## Version 2.1 - 2015-11-21 ##
+- Added a "Cube Map to Gear VR Mono" action that creates a 6:1 aspect ratio horizontal strip cubemap.
+- Updated the "Cube Map to X" actions to fix an error that would happen if the File > New... dialog had a transparent background selected, and there was no background layer present in the new document.

+## Version 2.1 - 2015-11-21 ##
-- Improved the Photoshop CS6 compatibility of the "2:1 Equirectangular to 180&deg; Domemaster" action.
+- Improved the Photoshop compatibility of the "2:1 Equirectangular to 180&deg; Domemaster" action.

 ## Version 2 - 2015-11-20 ##
 - Expanded the **General Utilities** section to include "1x1 Guide Grid", "1x2 Guide Grid", "2x1 Guide Grid", "6x2 Guide Grid", and "12x1 Guide Grid".